remarcmij/JavaScript-1/week3/README.md

 ### robot-ascii

+- Start a new project folder from scratch.
+Call it `robot`.
 - Discuss what the state of the game comprises
 - Create the `state` object
 - Create a `render()` function that renders the current state as ASCII art.